soderlind/super-admin-all-sites-menu/README.md

 ## Demo

 A demo is available in [WordPress Playground](https://playground.wordpress.net/?blueprint-url=https://raw.githubusercontent.com/soderlind/super-admin-all-sites-menu/refs/heads/main/blueprint.json).
+It's a bit slow loading, 50 sub sites are added.

 - If you activate the Restricted Site Access plugin (included), you'll see a red icon next to the site name.
 ATM, this only work on the main site due to [issues with WordPress Playground](https://github.com/WordPress/wordpress-playground/issues/2054).